 Survivors will be able to apply for compensation, however, compensation will not be issued until after the implementation date.
 Claims for compensation will begin to be processed for compensation 120 days from August 19th, 2019, subject to any appeals that are brought.

 The Claims Form is available for review here or by contacting Gowling WLG.
 Right now, we encourage people to review the Claims Form and requirements.
 Information about how to make a claim will become available on this website in the coming weeks.
 Once the claims process has started, Class Members will have two and a half years to complete the Claims Form.
 To be eligible for compensation, Survivor Class Members must have attended one of the identified Day Schools listed on Schedule K.

-Information on how to make a claim for compensation will become available on this site if the proposed settlement is approve.
-In the meantime, you can find answers to frequently asked questions in our FAQ section, copies of important notices, access to key forms and other documents in our Documents section, as well as most recent updates in the settlement process.
+You can also find answers to frequently asked questions in our FAQ section, copies of important notices, access to key forms and other documents in our Documents section, as well as most recent updates in the settlement process.